ucb-bar/fpga-zynq/README.md

 * ARM Linux (`uImage`) - This is a copy of linux designed to run on the ARM processing system.
 From within this linux environment, we will be able to run tools (like `fesvr-zedboard`) to interact with the RISC-V Rocket Core.
 We build directly from the [Xilinx linux repository](https://github.com/Xilinx/linux-xlnx), with a custom device tree file to support Rocket. (see [Section 3.6](#arm-linux))
 * ARM RAMDisk (`uramdisk.image.gz`) - The RAMDisk is mounted by ARM Linux and contains the root filesystem.
 For obtaining it, see [Section 3.6](#arm-linux), and for modifying it, see [Appendix B](#transferring).
 * `devicetree.dtb` - Contains information about the ARM core's peripherals for Linux.
 (See [Section 3.6](#arm-linux))
-* `riscv/` (optional) - This directory is only needed if you intend to run Linux on the rocket chip itself.
-  * RISC-V Linux (`riscv/vmlinux`) - This is the kernel binary for Linux on Rocket.
-If you are using the zybo, you will need to use a special kernel that ignores floating point instructions, since the zybo cannot fit an FPU.
-Fetching this version is handled automatically by our scripts.
-(See [Section 3.7](#riscv-linux))
-  * RISC-V RAMDisk (`riscv/root.bin`) - The RAMDisk is mounted by RISC-V Linux and contains the root filesystem.
-(See [Section 3.7](#riscv-linux))

 ###F) <a name="fesvr"></a> Building fesvr-zynq